Th3ThirdEyeView/Th3ThirdEyeView.github.io/README.md

 ## 🧠 Note
 This system is for ***EDUCATIONAL AND ENTERTAINMENT PURPOSES ONLY.***
-It’s not intended for protecting real sensitive data or secure communication.
+It’s not intended to protect sensitive data or secure communication.

 ---